dnagoda/simpleparser/README.md

 ## Setup

-This project using sbt, so the first step is to make sure you have that installed:
+This project uses sbt, so the first step is to make sure you have that installed:

 https://www.scala-sbt.org/1.x/docs/Setup.html

-Once sbt is installed you can access the cli or api as follows:
+Once sbt is installed you can access the 'cli' or 'api' as follows:

 ### CLI